Lipen/bdd-rs/examples/model_checking/docs/theory.typ

   State $s_2$ would _not_ be in $R$ (response inevitable), so $s_1 in.not W_"final"$, and the model checker would report this path as a counterexample.
 ]

+=== The Model Checking Workflow

+Putting it all together, model checking a CTL property $phi$ proceeds as follows:

++ *Build the transition system*: Encode the system as $(S, I, T, L)$ with BDDs
++ *Parse the property*: Break $phi$ into subformulas, identify which fixpoint computations are needed
++ *Compute bottom-up*: Evaluate subformulas from atomic propositions up to the full formula, each via fixpoint iteration
++ *Check initial states*: Verify whether $I subset.eq [[ phi ]]$ (all initial states satisfy $phi$)
++ *Generate counterexample* (if needed): If property fails, extract a witness path showing the violation

+Each fixpoint iteration uses image/preimage operations (Section 3) on BDD representations.
+The finite state space guarantees termination.
+The canonical BDD representation makes fixpoint detection trivial — just compare node pointers.

+This is the heart of symbolic CTL model checking: temporal logic reduces to iterated Boolean operations on compact representations.

 == Fixpoint Characterization

 The key insight for symbolic model checking is that CTL operators can be computed as fixpoints of monotone functions over sets of states.
+This connection transforms temporal questions ("will $phi$ eventually hold?") into iterative set computations ("keep expanding until we include all relevant states").

+Let's understand _why_ these fixpoint characterizations make sense intuitively:

+- $op("EF") phi = mu Z. thin phi or op("EX") Z$: "Eventually $phi$" means either $phi$ holds now, or we can reach a state where "eventually $phi$" holds.
+Start with states satisfying $phi$, then add states that can reach them in one step, repeat.

+- $op("EG") phi = nu Z. thin phi and op("EX") Z$: "Always $phi$" means $phi$ holds now _and_ we can stay in states where "always $phi$" holds.
+Start with all states, keep only those satisfying $phi$ with good successors.

+- $op("E")[phi rel("U") psi] = mu Z. thin psi or (phi and op("EX") Z)$: "$phi$ until $psi$" means either $psi$ holds now (done!), or $phi$ holds now and we can reach a state where "$phi$ until $psi$" holds.

+The pattern: least fixpoints ($mu$) for "eventually" properties (build up from goals), greatest fixpoints ($nu$) for "always" properties (maintain invariants).

 #theorem(name: "CTL Fixpoint Characterization")[
   The CTL temporal operators have the following fixpoint characterizations: